-Wondering if your company needs the benefits of working with a managed IT service provider is like asking if you need a guide to scale Mount Everest.
+Wondering if your small business needs the benefits of a managed IT service provider is like asking if you need a guide to scale Mount Everest.
 Theoretically, you could do the climb yourself but how many years would it take for you to gather all the knowledge you need about the terrain?
 And how long would it take to get your technical skills up to the level that they need to be?
 And what’s it going to take to manage the whole expedition?

 Managed IT services is an approach to technology management that includes both proactive and reactive activities that are focused on creating reliable, secure technology that enables business operations and sparks innovation.
-Services are delivered for a flat monthly fee by an experienced team of technology professionals who bring you all the IT specialties needed to run your business, including expert IT guidance to help you plan and budget for the future.
+Services are delivered for a flat monthly fee by an experienced team of technology professionals who bring all the IT specialties needed to run your business, including expert IT guidance to help you plan and budget for the future.

 Following are three ways that managed IT services help you along your business journey: